 Spandam from the Enies Lobby arc.
 Rob Lucci and the other members of CP9 are too cool/quirky to really hate and this also applies to many other One Piece villains, but Spandam's main quirk is how despicable, incompetent, and weak he is in spite of his inflated view of himself.
 He eventually gets the snot slapped out of him god-knows-how-many times by his former prisoner, Robin.
 And given his treatment of her and general personality, he deserves every single one of them.
 And the viewer likely won't be feeling much in the way of sympathy when she later snaps his spine.

 Every scene the World Nobles appear in just makes viewers hate them even more.
-Besides Doflamingo's family, none of them ever showed any redeeming quality.
+Besides Doflamingo's family, they are just pure scum.
 They just keep doing horrible things, confident that their status lets them do whatever they want.
 They buy and kidnap people to make them slaves, shoot people just for not kneeling before them, make slaves eat Devil Fruits just for their own sick entertainment and much worse.
 Many characters suffered under them including Fisher Tiger, Hancock and her sisters and Koala, not to mention one of them killed Luffy's brother Sabo just for passing in front of their ship.
 Well, almost killed him.
 It's not revealed to Luffy until years later that Sabo managed to survive the attack and joined a resistance group.
 Eustass Kid, himself a Psychopathic Manchild, claims that even the worst pirates are absolutely nothing compared to the World Nobles.
 Because of their horrible, horrible actions, it's a moment of celebration when Luffy punched Charloss in the face and no Admiral went after him for it.

-The Donquixiote Pirates comes off as weird and quirky, they're too much funny to hate.
-Other than Dofflamingo, it's Diamante who's the most hated character in the Dressrosa Arc.
-Being a titled "hero", is a sociopath that loves to play dirty, gloats about killing the loved ones of the families in front of him, and has no likability throughout the manga and anime.
-It was a good thing his bragging came to his downfall.
+The majority of the Donquixiote Pirates come off as weird, quirky, and overall too funny to hate.
+Diamante however is second only to Doflamingo for the the most despicable member of the crew.
+Being a titled "hero", Diamante is a sociopath that loves to play dirty, gloats about killing the loved ones of the families in front of him, and has no likability throughout the manga and anime.
+It was a good thing his bragging led to his downfall.